LIMIS: Locally Interpretable Modeling using Instance-wise Subsampling: Additional results

-We qualitatively analyze the local explanations provided by RL-LIM on Weather dataset at subgroup granularity.
-Fig. \ref{fig:heatmap_anal_weather} shows the feature importance for six subgroups in predicting whether it will rain tomorrow, using XGBoost as the black-box model.
-We use ridge regression as the locally interpretable model and the absolute value of fitted coefficients as the estimated feature importance.
-For rain fall subgroups, humidity and wind gust speed seem more important for heavy rain (rain fall $\geq$ 5) than light rain (rain fall $<$ 5).
-For temperature subgroups, rainfall, wind gust speed and humidity are more important for cold days (temperature (at 3pm) $\leq$ 10) than warm day (temperature (at 3pm) $\geq$ 20).
-In general, for \textit{heavy rain, fast wind speed, low pressure, and low temperature} subgroups, humidity, wind gust speed and rain fall variables are more critical to predict whether it will rain tomorrow than \textit{light rain, slow wind speed, high pressure, and high temperature} subgroups .
-We do not discover notable biases of the black-box model for humidity subgroups.
+In this section, we qualitatively analyze the explanations provided by LIMIS.
+Although LIMIS can provide local explanations for each instance separately, we consider the explanations in subgroup granularity for better visualization and understanding.
+On Weather dataset, Fig. \ref{fig:heatmap_weather} shows the feature importance (discovered by LIMIS) for six subgroups in predicting whether it will rain tomorrow, using XGBoost as the black-box model.
+We use RR as the locally interpretable model and the absolute value of fitted coefficients are used as the estimated feature importance.
+For rain fall subgroups, humidity and wind gust speed seem more important for heavy rain (rain fall $\geq$ 5) than light rain (rain fall {$<$} 5).
+For temperature subgroups, rainfall, wind gust speed and humidity are more important for cold days (temperature (at 3pm) {$<$} 10) than warm day (temperature (at 3pm) $\geq$ 20).
+In general, for \textit{heavy rain, fast wind speed, low pressure, and low temperature} subgroups, humidity, wind gust speed and rain fall variables are more important for prediction.
+Fig. \ref{fig:heatmap_anal_weather_individual} shows the feature importance (discovered by LIMIS) for two subgroups.
+We observe the clear difference of the impact of afternoon humidity and wind gust speed, on instances that clearly reflect different climate characteristics.
+This underlines how LIMIS can shed light on the samples with distinct characteristics.
+Additional use cases for human-in-the-loop AI capabilities can be found in the Sect.~\ref{appx:additional_explanation_result}.

-We further analyze the local explanations provided by RL-LIM on the Weather dataset at instance granularity.
-Fig. \ref{fig:heatmap_anal_weather} represents the feature importance (derived by RL-LIM as the local explanations) for 10 instances belong to a subgroup with `\textit{rain fall $\leq$ 1, wind speed (at 3pm) $\geq$ 5, and temperature (at 3pm) $>$ 30}' and the other 10 instances belong to the other subgroup with `\textit{rain fall $>$ 15, wind speed (at 3pm) $>$ 25, and temperature (3pm) $<$ 10}'.
-Other experiment settings are the same with the previous analyses in the subgroup granularity.
-There are clear differences between feature importance of two subgroups (left and right in Fig. \ref{fig:heatmap_anal_weather}).
-Even within the same subgroup, we can observe differences in feature importance across different instances, that are efficiently provided by RL-LIM.